 Check that your website looks good on your phone

 According to Statista, it is projected that by this year, 72.9% of online shopping would be done via mobile phones, up from 58.9% in 2017.
 As such, optimize your website or online store for mobile as that is the way that people prefer to shop nowadays.
-Some tips for mobile optimization include providing phone numbers in text (and not images) so that buyers could tap to call, and adjusting the size and margins of all buttons, links and calls-to-action to minimize errors when tapping.
+Some tips for mobile optimization include providing business numbers in text (and not images) so that buyers could tap to call, and adjusting the size and margins of all buttons, links and calls-to-action to minimize errors when tapping.

 12 Strategies To Drive More Traffic to Your Online Store